JacobCampa/README-Generator/README.md

 > https://nodejs.org/en

 ## Usage

+Below is a short Demo video showing a rundown on using this application.
+Alternatively there are also step by step instructions below if you would like to gather more information about the process.

 Once you have <mark>Nodejs</mark> downloaded you will need to open the Repo below to access the code inside <mark>index.js</mark>

 > https://github.com/JacobCampa/README-Generator